pygame/pygame/docs/reST/ref/joystick.rst

       | :sg:`init() -> None`

       The Joystick must be initialized to get most of the information about the controls.
-While the Joystick is initialized the Pygame event queue will receive events from the Joystick input.
+While the Joystick is initialized the pygame event queue will receive events from the Joystick input.

       It is safe to call this more than once.